-Five days in Puerto Madryn left me completely penguined-out, so I then took the bus to Bariloche, which took 14 hours, most of them overnight.
+Five days in Puerto Madryn left me completely penguined-out, so I then took the overnight bus to Bariloche, which took 14 hours.

 Bariloche promised mountains and lakes.
 They call it the Switzerland of Argentina (I’m not sure who ‘they’ are; possible the same people who call Buenos Aires the Paris of South America).